 Electric Vehicle Charging

-Transformers are increasingly being used to power electric vehicle charging stations.
+Transformers are used to power electric vehicle charging stations.
 Several considerations need to be made when integrating transformers and electric vehicle chargers.
 Electric vehicle chargers act as non-linear loads to the power grid which causes current and voltage harmonics and distortion.
 These harmonics make the proper selection of a transformer critical to the operation of both the transformer and the overall system.

 Lower capacity Level 1 and Level 2 chargers are single phase loads that are most common in homes, parking lots and commercial fleets and typically have loads of 2 to 4 kVA.
 Installations with multiple units can cause critical harmonic current and voltage distortion.
 HPS Sentinel K-Rated distribution transformers should be considered to effectively operate with these harmonics while the HPS Sentinel H harmonic mitigating zig-zag secondary winding can significantly improve power quality and reduce neutral currents through harmonic cancellation.